How Many Times Can You Donate Your Eggs? The 6-Cycle Limit Explained

 Each cycle involves injectable hormones (gonadotropins, or FSH medications) taken for about 10 to 12 days.
 These stimulate your ovaries to produce more eggs than they normally would.
 One cycle of this is well-studied.
 Six cycles spread over several years is less so.

-ASRM’s 2020 committee opinion on repeat donation states directly that “existing data cannot permit conclusive recommendations” on long-term effects.
+ASRM’s ASRM committee opinion on repeat donation states directly that “existing data cannot permit conclusive recommendations” on long-term effects.
 Six is therefore a precautionary limit.
 It’s not that a seventh cycle is proven dangerous.
 It’s that the data to say it’s safe doesn’t exist yet, and ASRM errs on the side of protecting donors until it does.

 Note

 “Precautionary” doesn’t mean “definitely dangerous.”
-It means there isn’t enough long-term research yet to confidently clear donors beyond six cycles, so the guideline plays it safe.
+It means there isn’t enough long-term research yet to confidently clear donors beyond six cycles, so ASRM’s guideline plays it safe.
 That’s responsible medicine, not a hidden warning sign.

 How Long to Wait Between Donations